Chihuahua Breed Summary

 The breed came into real popularity in the 1930s and 1940s, thanks to the Latin music bandleader and dance king Xavier Cugat, who loved the breed.
 In the 1960s, their popularity grew so that it became one of the most popular breeds by registrations in the USA.

 In both the UK and the USA, the long and short-coated breeds are registered as separate types, and any puppies resulting from breeding between the different types cannot be registered.
-As stated above, Chihuahuas come in a variety of colors, and all are recognised equally, except for the merle.
+As stated above, Chihuahuas come in a variety of colors, and all are recognized equally, except for the merle.
 This color type was removed from the breed standard in the UK in 2007 due to genetic health problems linked to the color.
 The Fédération Cynologique Internationale(which represents 84 kennels clubs worldwide) followed suit.

 Today, Chihuahuas remain popular, partly due to high profile, celebrity owners, such as Paris Hilton.
 They’re ideal pets for those with limited space, or who want a small, loyal companion dog that requires little exercise or grooming.